 Abdullah has written several short stories, articles, and personal essays for various U.S. and international publications.
 She is also a member of the Writers’ League of Texas.
 Most of Abdullah’s creative work focuses on the strengths and weaknesses of Pakistani women and their often unconventional choices in life.
 Her writing also deals with the Asian experience in America, the conflict between the two worlds, diversity, discrimination, and the culture of her adopted country.
 She offers her readers a window into the multicultural world through her vibrant characters.

 Abdullah is also a graphic, web, and multimedia designer.
-At present, she works as a media design associate for a nonprofit research, development, and dissemination organization in Austin, Texas.
-As a freelancer, she designs websites, book covers, layouts and marketing materials for several authors and writers.
+She has designed websites, book covers, and marketing materials for over 100 authors and writers.
 Abdullah has won several awards for her design work including the Distinguished Achievement Award and Beacon Award from the Association of American Publishers (AEP) as well as several MarCom Awards.